 - Beyond a reasonable doubt: This is the highest standard of proof and is used in criminal cases.
 It requires that the evidence presented be so convincing that there can be no reasonable doubt in the mind of a rational person that the defendant committed the crime.

 The standard of proof is important because it determines the burden of proof that is required in a case.
 The burden of proof is the responsibility of the party bringing the case to present enough evidence to meet the standard of proof required.

-For example, in a case where a parent is accused of abusing or neglecting their child, the state must present clear and convincing evidence to support the claim.
-This means that the state must provide evidence that is highly and substantially more likely to be true than not true.
+For instance: let's say a parent has been accused of abusing their child; how should the state proceed?
+They would want to provide a clear and convincing case that shows abuse did occur.
 The state may use medical records, witness statements, and other evidence to support their case.
 If the state meets the clear and convincing evidence standard, the court may terminate the parent's parental rights.

 And finally we have "beyond a reasonable doubt", which means there can be no room left in any rational human being's mind over whether someone committed an actual crime or not - this standard is primarily reserved just for criminal proceedings such as murder trials where life-altering consequences could arise if found guilty without proper justification.

 Imagine being charged with homicide (murder); in order for prosecutors to win their case against you they need enough hard proof beyond any reasonable doubt like forensics & eyewitness testimony .
 So even if jurors aren't completely convinced beyond all doubt about your guilt...as long as some significant doubts still remain inside them then they're obliged by law to acquit you (find you not guilty).
 This high standard of proof is used to protect the innocent from being wrongfully convicted of a crime.